lukasz-glen/hashless-tokens/README.md

 all inherited contracts, actually defines the storage layout.
 The level segment is further divided into segments according to variables defined by a level contract.

+### Delta

+For every variable, single or area, in every contract in the inheritance tree, there is a function that calculates the storage slot number, e.g. `getTotalSupplySlot()`.
+The point is that the top level contract can override these functions so selectable slots cannot collide.
+For convenience, the documentation tag `@custom:segment-length-bits` is added for each such function.
+This tag means that the function is for storage layout definition and determines the segment length, e.g. `8` bits means the segment occupies `2**8` slots.

+This approach seems to be a bit better.
+In the future it could be automated so developing hashless tokens would be easier.
+It also seems that proxy updates would be easier to support - for instance another custom tags could track contracts versions.

 ## Implementations